tybottorff/bottorffdocs/notes/literature_notes.md

 # Autoantibody profiles in patients with immune checkpoint inhibitor-induced neurological immune related adverse events
  - higher prevalence of neuromuscular autoantibodies in irAE patients (63% had autoantibodies vs. 7% in no irAE group)
  - brain-reactive autoantibodies in 45% of irAE patients (20% of controls at baseline, but 7 controls developed *de novo* brain-reactive autoantibodies after ICI so no difference between irAE groups)
+# Autoimmune dilated cardiomyopathy in PD-1 receptor-deficient mice
+ - PD-1 prevents autoimmunity, here PD-1 KO leads to cardiomyocyte death
+ - PD-L1 constitutively expressed in heart and kidney, as well as on APCs, likely that heart cells downregulate proliferation of autoreactive lymphocytes
 # Autoimmune panels as predictors of toxicity in patients treated with immune checkpoint inhibitors (ALERT)
  - auto antigen microarray to profile autoantibodies related to irAEs in patients receiving ICI
  - greater number of IgG and IgM reactivites in pre-ICI in patients vs. healthy controls